 - Make a bigger self-care plan: Even 10 minutes a day of meditation, breathing, or exercise is a powerful way to shift your mindset and brings a deeper level of relaxation that leaves you less reactive.
 What could you do each week?

-Another great strategy is learn that no matter what, triggers will occur.
+Remember that no matter what, triggers will occur.
 If you plan for such behaviors instead of hoping that they won’t happen, you and your kids will be in a better position.
 Take some time and regularly answer the questions below to help you get ahead of your responses to triggering behavior.

 Note transitions.Think about the day ahead.
 When do things get most difficult?